Keyboard shortcuts

 _fn.restype = None

-For functions marked cancellable: true the C launcher takes an extra cancel-token parameter; the Python wrapper always passes None (NULL) for it.
+For functions marked cancellable: true the C launcher takes an extra cancel-token parameter; the Python wrapper always passes None (NULL) for it, as in the compact example above.
 The token is not exposed, so cancelling the awaiting asyncio task does not stop the native operation.
-Cancellation tokens are currently surfaced only by the C, C++, and Kotlin targets.
+Cancellation tokens are currently surfaced only by the C and C++ targets.

 Callbacks and listeners